Associate Professor - Psychology, Neuroscience [On Leave 2020-21]

 - PSYC-340 Face Recognition

 - NEUR-451 Independent Study Thesis

 At some point in all of our lives, we have wondered why we can remember one thing but not another, or why we cannot recognize a person who remembers us right away.
 My research focuses on the neural processes that give rise to abilities in memory and perception, and investigates how environmental factors and traits of an individual influence these processes.
-To study such brain-behavior relationships, I combine event-related potentials (ERPs), which measure the brain activation of cognitive functions, with behavioral indices of memory and perception and drugs that affect memory.
+To study such brain-behavior relationships, I combine event-related potentials (ERPs), which measure the brain activation of cognitive processes, with behavioral indices of memory and perception.